redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default Routes
 ```

-When you save that change the browser should refresh and you'll be sent back to the homepage.
+When you save that change the browser should refresh and your moderator will be sent back to the homepage.
 Log out and back in as the admin user and you should still have access.

 ### Roles in Components